What We Do

 People Reached

-A lack of safe, clean water, latrines and hygiene supplies brings severe illness to Cambodians, and is a barrier for school and work.
-Thanks to partners like you, this need is starting to be addressed.
+Lack of toilets and hygiene supplies brings severe illness to Cambodians, and is a barrier for school and work.

 98